 Alfredo sauce is one of the things I wanted as soon as I gave up dairy.
 I had always loved it and 15 years ago there was nothing in a jar or freezer or dehydrated that even came close to what I remembered.
 I tried every recipe I could get my hands on and some were okay, but not as rich and creamy as what I wanted.
 Luckily, a few years ago I was let in on the secret that cashews could make some amazing cheesy alternatives.
 I immediately started to work through recipes and by combining several, I finally landed on one that comes out perfect every time.
 This is what you will need:

-1 cup raw cashews, soaked for at least 4 hours, this will make the sauce extra creamy, but can be skipped if short on time and have a good blender
+1 cup raw cashews, soaked for at least 4 hours, this will make the sauce extra creamy, but can be skipped if short on time

 2 TBS raw pine nuts